vista-art/fragmentcolor/docs/api/scene/scene/add_pass.md

 - Or call `pass.set_clear_color([r, g, b, a])` to choose a specific clear value (still a clear; just a different colour).

-`Scene::add_pass` accepts each pre-pass independently — there's no automatic chaining of their attachments.
+`Scene::add_pass` accepts each pre-pass independently.
+There's no automatic chaining of their attachments.
 If you need two passes to share a target, route them through the same `set_target(...)` and use `load_previous` to compose.